amynp/asapadventures.com/bucketlist.md

   - name: Walk on the Great Wall of China
   - name: See a lantern festival
   - name: Feed a dolphin at Monkey Mia
-  - name: Stand in a rice field
    - name: Visit the terracotta army
   - name: Visit Universal Studios Hollywood
   - name: Visit Universal Studios Orlando
   - name: See the Northern Lights